 The Sweet Flag welcomes Alan Chin, author of Island Song to share some tidbits of his life and writing with us.

 Thank you so much for being here today, Alan.
-Here is the blurb for
+Here is the blurb for Island Song from your website:

 "According to the tenets of Buddhism, life is suffering, and suffering arises inexorably from desire.
 In my meditative novel, Island Song, the interplay between craving and pain creates the thematic backbone of this story in one man's journey from desire, to anguish, to a metamorphoses.
 Like most South-Sea romance stories, Island Song envelops all that is unique to Hawaii, the distinctive people, the fertile land, the mythical history.
 Yet it stands alone by the way it reveals a rare and dignified portrait of a gay couple struggling to satisfy love within an environment that rages against them."